-The Exchange also proposes to modify Rule 7.31(e)(1)(A)(ii) and add new similarly to the ALO Order and may be designated to be cancelled back to the Participant at the Participant's election).

-subparagraphs thereunder to describe how any untraded quantity of a Non-Routable Limit Order would be processed if not designated to cancel.
+The Exchange also proposes to modify Rule 7.31(e)(1)(A)(ii) and add new subparagraphs thereunder to describe how any untraded quantity of a Non-Routable Limit Order would be processed if not designated to cancel.
 New subparagraph (a) would contain the rule text previously set forth in Rule 7.31(e)(1)(A)(i), without substantive changes, and provide that, if the limit price of a Non-Routable Limit Order to buy (sell) locks or crosses the PBO (PBB) of an Away Market, it would have a working price equal to the PBO (PBB) of the Away Market and a display price one MPV below (above) the PBO (PBB) of the Away Market.
 Proposed new subparagraph (b) would contain rule text currently set forth in Rule 7.31(e)(1)(A)(ii) describing how a Non-Routable Limit Order would be processed when the PBO (PBB) of an Away Market reprices higher (lower), without substantive changes.
-Finally, the Exchange proposes to renumber current Rules 7.31(e)(1)(A)(iii) and (iv) as Rules 7.31(e)(1)(A)(iii)(c) and (d), respectively, with no changes to the rule text.
+Finally, the Exchange proposes to renumber current Rules 7.31(e)(1)(A)(iii) and (iv) as Rules 7.31(e)(1)(A)(ii)(c) and (d), respectively, with no changes to the rule text.